Meet our amazing nursing team here at Wangford Veterinary Clinic, led by our experienced Head Nurse Estelle.

 *Routine post-operative check, stitch removal, wound management, dressing and bandage changes.

 Our nurses will inspect the surgical site regularly, dress wounds and be on hand for advice and support should you need it.

-Keeping nails and claws healthy is important to prevent injury or infection to your pet’s paws however it is not the easiest task to achieve at home.
+Keeping nails and claws healthy is important to prevent injury or infection to your pets paws however it is not the easiest task to achieve at home.
 Our nurses are very experienced and have a range of clippers on hand.
-They can also empty anal glands and help with grooming issues in dogs and cats, and will advise if any knots and tangles have got to the point where it would be kinder to admit the pet to be sedated or for more major grooming.
+They can also empty anal glands and advise with grooming issues.
+They can de-mat your cats knots, either in clinic if minor, or once admitted to the hospital and be performed under sedation.